Illusive7Man/ObservableForms/README.md

 **Updated to RxJS 7.**
 <br/>
-With this library you can effortlessly create an interactive representation of your html form, whose API is based on reactive patterns.<br/>
+JQuery extension for creating JavaScript object representation of forms.
+Intended for use in server-side web frameworks  (.NET MVC, PHP, Django, etc.).<br/>
-Instead of manually selecting and attaching JavaScript code to form's elements, a more explicit access to form model is provided through objects called `FormControl` and `FormGroup`.<br/>
+Instead of manually selecting and attaching JavaScript code to form's elements, a more explicit access to form model is provided through objects called `FormControl` and `FormGroup`.
 This library, using <strong>observables</strong> and <strong>static type checking</strong>, offers a modern workflow for all types of projects, without even requiring a build process (TypeScript or bundlers).
-It can be used with server rendered templates (.NET MVC, PHP, Django, etc.), and with SPAs.

 Demo usage:
 <img src="https://i.imgur.com/ahYEZba.jpeg"/>